louhos/takomo/GIS/docs/Suomen-ympäristökeskus.md

 ```

 ```
-## Error: error in evaluating the argument 'x' in selecting a method for
-## function 'plot': Error: object 'sp.lahti' not found
+## Error: plot.new has not been called yet
 ```